FlourishHealth/ferns-ui/README.md

 ## Consistent Layouts
 Our layout system, built around the Box component and other layout elements, ensures flexible yet uniform design structures.
+It's is flexbox-first across iOS, Android, and Web, making it easy to create responsive designs that work across all platforms.

-## Unique Interface Elements
+## Separated Interface Elements
-Ferns UI components follow strict guidelines for consistency.
+Ferns UI and interaction components follow strict guidelines for consistency.
 For instance,  you can't add a margin to Text.
-Instead, you wrap the Text in a Box and add the margin to the Box, maintaining a clean and predictable design language.
+Instead, you wrap the Text in a Box and add the margin to the Box, maintaining a clean and predictable design language that separates layout elements from interface and interaction elements.

 ## Accessibility
 Accessibility is a core principle of Ferns UI.
 Our components are designed to